 While many of the places to visit, stay and eat in area communities are closed, dozens of local businesses and cultural institutions are open for all or some of the winter.

-There’s even a first-ever winter festival at Schoodic Institute at Acadia National Park, from Feb.
-19-22, featuring science, art and fun outdoor activities for kids and adults, and a talk by noted biologist and author, Bernd Heinrich.
+There’s even an annual winter festival at Schoodic Institute at Acadia National Park, from Feb.
+7-9, in 2020, featuring science, art and fun outdoor activities for kids and adults, including snowshoe basics and a winter ecology walk.

-This week, for the first time this winter, conditions have been right for volunteers with the Acadia Winter Trails Association to groom and track some of the carriage roads for cross-country skiing.
+On Jan.
+20, for the first time this 2020 winter, conditions have been right for volunteers with the Acadia Winter Trails Association to groom and track some of the carriage roads for cross-country skiing.

-And so far this month, serious birders have reported 5 sightings of Snowy Owls on top of Sargent Mountain to eBird.org, which offers an online bird checklist.
+And in the winter of 2020, serious birders have reported sightings of Snowy Owls on top of Sargent Mountain to eBird.org, which offers an online bird checklist.

-You can check snow conditions by linking to live Webcams at the Web site of local radio station 93.7 FM, “The Wave.”
+You can check snow conditions by linking to Bar Harbor area live Webcams.

 Winter in Acadia National Park a time to get outdoors